SSWConsulting/SSW.Rules.Content/rules/do-you-know-how-modern-stateless-auth-works/rule.md

 #### User Authentication

-* The user submits their credentials (username and password) to the ExternalAuthProvider.
+* The user authenticates to the ExternalAuthProvider.
 * Upon successful authentication, the provider generates a JWT, which includes claims about the user and is signed with a secure key.
 * The JWT is then returned to the client application, usually via an HTTP response.

 #### Token Storage

-* The client application receives the JWT and stores it securely, often in the browser's local storage or an HttpOnly cookie to prevent access from JavaScript and reduce the risk of cross-site scripting (XSS) attacks.
+* The client application receives the JWT, and must store and handle it securely to reduce the risk of compromise.

 #### Authorized Access

 * For subsequent requests to your resource avaibale at your application backend server, the client includes the JWT in the request headers as a Bearer token.
-* The server, upon receiving a request with a JWT, verifies the token's signature and the validity of its claims against an authority which in this case is the ExternalAuthProivder.
+* The server, upon receiving a request with a JWT, verifies the token's signature and the validity of its claims against the authority.
 * If the token is valid, the server grants access to the requested resource which in most cases is an API.

 #### Token Expiry and Refresh Mechanism